mohmah-0/PROJECT-BERGAMOT/README.md

 # PROJECT-BERGAMOT
 Members: Alexander, Mohammed, Edwin and Emil
 Roles:
- - Programmers: Everyone
+ - Programmers: Everyone (Primary Mohammed and Emil)
- - Designer:
+ - Designer: Alexander
- - Level Designer:
+ - Producer: Edwin
  - (Do we need more?)

 Code Convention: CamelCase